 Kennebec Valley Community College offers a variety of different academic and general interest clubs for students to get involved with.
 Students can find existing clubs filled with others that have a shared interest or hobby.
-You can see a list, including description and contact information, for existing clubs on the KVCC website.
+You can see a list, including description and contact information, for existing clubs on the KVCC website and in the KV App.
 If you do not see a club that you wish the college had then why not start one yourself?
-New club requests are reviewed by the Office of Student Development and Student Senate.
+New club requests are reviewed by the Office of Student Life and Student Senate.